CSAN-hub/csan-harbor/doc/openid.md

-Here is the documentation in proper Markdown format:

 # CSAN-Harbor Integration with EGI Check-in

 This document outlines the steps performed to integrate a **CSAN-Harbor** deployment with the **EGI Check-in** AAI platform, hosted on a server provisioned via Scaleway.
 The goal is to enable federated authentication using EGI AAI for managing CSAN container artifacts in a secure and production-ready environment.